 You can read more about YouTube marketing in our post here.

-And while Facebook, Instagram, YouTube, and LinkedIn are the most well-established social media platforms for business marketing, platforms such as TikTok, Pinterest and Snapchat also have a lot to offer your social media marketing strategy.
+While social media platforms like Facebook, Instagram, YouTube, and LinkedIn are the most well-established platforms for business marketing, platforms such as TikTok, Pinterest, and Snapchat also have a lot to offer as part of your social media marketing strategy.

 TikTok may appear at first to be little more than an entertainment app for teenagers, but make no mistake: used correctly, this app will help you reach a huge new audience.
 It isn’t the right platform for every business, but if it does suit your brand and products, it can help you gain access to its more than 500 million users.